-13. Managed moves.
+13. Managed moves / Off site direction

-• This will be considered if all other strategies appear to have had no significant effect.
+• These options will be considered if all other strategies appear to have had no significant impact.
 Sufficient evidence of strategies already tried and their outcomes will need to be clearly documented if it is to be successful.
 This process can only be sanctioned by the Headteacher or their delegated representative.
-Managed moves are processes which allow students to move between schools without the stigma of suspension.
-We work collaboratively on managed moves as an alternative to suspension, or as an opportunity to provide a student with a "fresh start" when it is felt that all other processes have been exhausted or where the relationship between the student, parent/carer and the school has in effect broken down.
+Managed moves / off site direction are processes which allow students to move between schools without the stigma of suspension.
+We work collaboratively with other schools as an alternative to suspension, or as an opportunity to provide a student with a "fresh start" when it is felt that all other processes have been exhausted or where the relationship between the student, parent/carer and the school has in effect broken down.